lpacher/lae/fpga/practicum/1_arty/README.md

 * add the `Inverter.v` Verilog file to the project
 * add `Inverter.xdc` design constraints to the project
 * run elaboration and inspect the RTL schematic
-* run synthesis and ispect the post-synthesis schematic
+* run synthesis and inspect the post-synthesis schematic
 * run implementation and inspect place-and-route results into the _Device_ view
 * generate the bitstream